Frequently Asked Questions

 How much weight can I expect to lose?

-That depends on you.
+That depends.
+Every body is different.
 I don’t guarantee results.
-A healthy rate of weight loss is one to one-and-a-half pounds per week for women and one-and-a-half to two pounds a week for men.
-I don’t encourage losing weight any faster than that.
-It helps to be patient, as a slow weight loss is more sustainable than a rapid one.
+It has been said that a healthy rate of weight loss is one to one-and-a-half pounds per week for women, and one-and-a-half to two pounds a week for men.
+If you’re looking for rapid weight loss I’m not the right coach for you.
 You are encouraged to measure results in all aspects of your health and your life and remove the focus from pounds lost.

 How much does it cost?